Regret Minimization in Scalar, Static, Non-linear Optimization Problems: Theoretical result

 \begin{remark} The intuitive interpretation of Theorem~\ref{th1} is that when exploration is necessary, it is best to do it as early as possible since the reward in terms of lower cost, due to a better model, then accumulates over the entire horizon $T$, rather than a portion of it.
 The reduction in cost that can be achieved is also higher early on since the information in data then is less than later on (recall that the information at a certain time depends on data up to that time point).

-Moreover, the findings of Theorem~\ref{th1} strongly resonate with the numerical results of~\cite{Forgione:15} and the theory in~\cite{colin2023optimal,colin:23a} for the LQR problem where the optimal exploration strategy is either a lazy or an immediate excitation.
-Theorem~\ref{th1} goes beyond these works since the Fisher information is not restricted to be linear w.r.t. the exploration decision variable as is the case in~\cite{Forgione:15,colin2023optimal,colin:23a}.
+Moreover, the findings of Theorem~\ref{th1} for a static, scalar and non-linear problem strongly resonate with the numerical results of~\cite{Forgione:15} and the theory in~\cite{colin2023optimal,colin:23a} for the LQR problem where the exploration strategy is either a lazy or an immediate excitation.
+Theorem~\ref{th1} goes beyond these works since the Fisher information is not restricted to be linear w.r.t. the exploration decision variable as is the case in~\cite{Forgione:15,colin2023optimal,colin:23a}. \end{remark} \begin{remark} The sufficient condition in~\eqref{eq:immed_condition} for immediate excitation suggests that immediate exploration is more likely under the following cases: (1) a large horizon $T$; (2) a large value of $i'(0)$, implying that even a small exploration yields significant new information; (3) a small initial information $i_0$; (4) a small information $i(0)$ in the absence of exploration. \end{remark}